dd32/td-gh-ex/readme.txt

 TRANSLATION
 ===========
-This theme is translation-ready (Dutch, German, Spanish, French and Swedish translation included).
+This theme is translation-ready and supports language packs from wordpress.org
-More translations are very welcome!
-Please contact me via my website.

 FONTS